grosser/kube-leader/Readme.md

 ## When not to use

-- you `Pod` gets stuck and you need someone else to take over
+- you `Pod` gets stuck and you need someone else to take over (use `livenessProbe` to take down stuck pods)
-- booting a new `Pod` takes a long time because it's executable is slow to start (in that case you need inline leader election)
+- booting a new `Pod` takes a long time because it's executable is slow to start (use the same leader election logic but inside your codebase)

 # Install